jackThammer/R-Shoping_Cart_Predection/README.md

   * Also needs database connection i.e the same table that is created in Setp 1
   * Run on server
   * Code wount need much changes

+> Project for the IHLP Program at NJIT